isabella232/journeys.en/help/using/about/aboutinterface.md

 In the **Data Sources**, **Events** and **Actions** lists, use the **Creation filters** to filter on the creation date and user.
 You can choose, for example, to only display the events that you created in the past 30 days.

 In the journey list (under **Home**), in addition to the **Creation filters**, you can also filter the displayed journeys according to their status and version (**Status and version filters**).
 You can also choose to only display the journeys that use a particular event, field group or action (**Activity filters** and **Data filters**).
 The **Publication filters** let you select a publication date or user.
 You can choose, for example, to only display the latest versions of live journeys that were published yesterday.
 See [The journey designer's interface](../building-journeys/journeyinterface.md#concept_m1g_5qt_52b).

-tatus, the ones you created, the ones modified in the last 30 days, latest versions only etc.).
-You can also choose to only display the journeys that use a particular event, field group or action.
-Columns displayed on the list can be configured.
-All filters and columns are saved per user.

 >[!NOTE]
 >